 A backpacking trip can be the experience of a lifetime—as long as you’re properly equipped.
 Using a backpacking checklist is the best way to take stock of your kit before heading out.
 Our handy list covers the essentials for anything from an overnight to a week out in the wilderness.
 This list is meant for three-season backpacking only—you’ll need additional or different gear for special situations, like when snow camping, desert camping, or thru-hiking.
 Time to get packing!
+For a printable PDF checklist, click here.
+Taking a shorter trip?
+Our dayhiking checklist has you covered.

 – Typically a 50- to 80-liter backpack